 |---|---|---|

-| Meta Ads | visual prospecting, retargeting, catalog ads | sets, styling, creator proof, broad acquisition |
+| Meta Ads | visual prospecting, retargeting, catalogue ads | sets, styling, creator proof, Advantage+ sales campaigns |

 | TikTok Ads | discovery, native video, creator amplification | demonstrations, challenges, community and product proof |